 Atmospheric methane (CH4) concentration plateaued leading up to 2006, but began to rise again thereafter by about 8 parts per billion per year or 25 million tonnes of CH4 per year.
 There have been several explanations of the increase.
 Some studies have found that rising methane emissions from oil and gas operations are a key source.
-Others have found evidence that it is primarily due to increased methane emissions from biogenic sources such as agriculture, especialy livestock, or tropical wetlands.
-A recent article revisits the contributions to the methane increase from various sources including biomass burning, fossil fuels and biogenic sources such as agriculture and tropical wetlands and finds that the increase can be ascribed to increased fossil fuels emissions and biogenic sources in roughly equal measure.
+Others have found evidence that it is primarily due to increased methane emissions from biogenic sources such as agriculture, especially livestock, or tropical wetlands.
+A recent study revisits the contributions to the methane increase from various sources including biomass burning, fossil fuels and biogenic sources such as agriculture and tropical wetlands and suggests that the increase can be ascribed to increased fossil fuels emissions and biogenic sources in roughly equal measure.
+However, more recent research suggests that this is not conclusive and the source of the increasing methane remains an open question.

 The evidence used to identify the source of the increase in atmospheric methane of 25 million tonnes of CH4 per year is based on topdown or bottomup observations.
 Two types of topdown observation have been used to identify the source of the methane increase.
 When methane is released from natural gas and oil operations, it is accompanied by the releases of other hydrocarbons including ethane.
 Tracking the rise in ethane in the atmosphere provides a way of identifying how much of the increase in atmosphere methane can be assigned to oil and gas operations.
 Another set of topdown observations that can help identify the source of the increase is the change with time in the ratio of methane with the carbon-13 isotope (13C) to methane with carbon-12 (12C).
 Biogenically produced methane has a smaller ratio of 13C/12C than does methane produced from oil and gas operations.
 The observed change in the ratio since 2006 reveals a decrease in the heavy isotope content of methane which points toward a biogenic source.